Juerd/ESP-WiFiSettings/README.md

 ```
 void setup() {
     Serial.begin(115200);
-    SPIFFS.begin(true);  // Will fail to mount and then format, on first run
+    SPIFFS.begin(true);  // On first run, will format after failing to mount

     // Note that these examples call functions that you probably don't have.
     WiFiConfig.onSuccess  = []() { green(); }